FAQs

 ROUTES AND STOPS

-How can I request a stop be changed?
+How can I request a stop or route be changed?

-Please email your request to the Transportation department at transportation@hopkinton.k12.ma.us.
+Please fill out and submit the Bus Change Request form.
 Drivers are NOT permitted to change a stop location without approval.

 Managing bus routes and stops is a complicated process.
 Consistency and efficiency are a priority.
 Your understanding is appreciated.